bombadillo/gruntBasic/README.md

 ### Development Tasks Case

+Use `grunt dev` to use this task case.

 When developing we really only want to see the changes to our code and to check for errors.

 The tasks used within this case are: